 If you use Febreeze type products or carpet powders, your dog may have reactions to those chemicals and the powder gets in their lungs.
 Most things that we use to cover odors are unsafe.
 Baking soda and vinegar are safest.

 Pups can sometimes feel scared at first when coming to a new home.
 Doesnt mean they wont bond and love their new family!
 Just give them time to adjust.
-Delay things like a full bath or trip to a groomer until they have settled in, or having them meet too many people and their various pets or having to be passed around thru ALL the neighborhood kiddos...just take it slow, and avoid overwhelming them at first.
+Delay things like a full bath or trip in the car, until they have settled in.
+Dont have them meet too many people and their various pets or having to be passed around thru ALL the neighborhood kiddos...just take it slow, and avoid overwhelming them at first.
 Sheepadoodles are very versatile and love people and other pets, just not all at once when they are only weeks old.
 Take them with you when you can but remember to hold them until after that 3rd set of vaccines.
 If they get car sick, they will sometimes re-eat it.
 Its ok for dogs to do so.

 Do not physically punish a dog.
 Research training tips and sign up for basic training class.
 Never tie up/tether/chain a puppy.
 Remove collar when puppy is in a kennel as collar can become snagged on kennel and twist, causing a choking hazard.
 Never leave a dog in a vehicle if outside temp is above 70 degrees.
 Supervise your puppy when it is outside due to predators: owls, hawks, coyotes, thieves.
 Microchipping is essential.
 Don't forget to update your online microchip account if you have a change of address or new phone number.
 Supervise your puppy with children and dont allow children to taunt/tease, as this can lead to aggressive behaviors in the dog as it grows.

 Exercise- Sheepadoodles love playtime.
 They are athletic and can enjoy hiking/jogging but keep it age appropriate.
 Walks can be a block or two at first, then increase as they grow.
 Work up to jogging a mile or more after they are a year old.
 Overactivity before one yr old can cause damage to the growth plates and cause hip issues later in life.
-They are like kids in having to take 2-4 steps for each of ours.
+They have to take 2-4 steps for each of ours.
 Once they are adults, they can handle hiking mountains, daily jogs and sports.
-Dont allow exceesive jumping on hard floors during the growth stage.
+Dont allow excessive jumping on hard floors during the growth stage.
 The Standard poodle is a water/duck retrieval dog with webbed feet and strong hind legs, so sheepadoodles usually love water and snow, as well as fetch-type play.

 Most important is that your sheepadoodle thrives on attention and physical contact.
 They do not do well left alone day after day.
 They dont excel at "entertaining themselves."
 Their brain and heart is wired to interact with their family.
 They can notice our stress levels and try to give/get attention if we act upset or pre-occupied.
 They are people -pleasers and thus highly trainable!
 They will bark at unusual things or someone approaching the home, but are more likely to lick someone than bite.
 This is described as protective but non-aggressive.
 They like to walk a step ahead of you to make sure all is safe and will follow you from room to room....you will be their world!!!